 As an experienced educationalist, having worked in five different secondary schools, three of them in the St Albans and Harpenden area, Alan has a strong understanding of what students and parents expect from their local school.
 Alan has senior leadership experience in three high performing schools and as the Headteacher of Roundwood Park School he is really excited by the prospect of working with his fellow Headteachers, Rothamsted Research and the University of Hertfordshire to set up this new school.

 Helen has been a director of the Harpenden Secondary Education Trust since February 2015.
-Alongside her work at the trust, Helen has also been a parent governor at Sauncey Wood Primary School since 2009.
+Alongside her work at the trust, Helen has also been a parent governor at Sauncey Wood Primary School between 2009 and 2019.
 During that time she has spent 5 years as Chair of Governors and had linked responsibilities which included safeguarding, Headteacher performance management, financial procedures and computing/e-safety.
-Prior to education voluntary work, Helen worked in the fitness industry as an instructor and later in the IT sector as a trainer and project manager.
-She has 2 girls who both attend local Harpenden schools.

 Claire Robins is head of Sir John Lawes School in Harpenden.
 After reading Classics at Oxford University, Claire gained a PGCE in English and taught at a number of schools in Hertfordshire before being appointed deputy head at SJL in 2003 and becoming head in 2006.
 In 2008, Sir John Lawes became a National Support School and Claire was made a National Leader of Education, since when she has led on school to school support work with several local schools, leading to the setting up of the Sir John Lawes Academies Trust in 2011.
 In 2012, Sir John Lawes became joint lead school in the Alban Teaching School Alliance, which contains the Alban Federation SCITT.